danielytics/BloodFarmers/README.md

 You can now run the `BloodFarm` binary from the project root.

-Note that it will fail on startup if the data files are not found in the `data` directory or `game.data` file.
+Note that it will fail on startup if the data files are not found in the `game` directory or `game.data` file.
 You can override this to load the sample game:

 ```
 ./BloodFarm --init sample.toml